isaac2math/time_series_analysis/README.md

 I just love to collect all codes into Jupyter kernel for better demostration.

+Please note that **the HEGY test is missing in Python.
+I will develop it myself; however, due to extra heavy teaching load, I cannot guarantee that I will finish it in time**

 The codes covers

 * Basic operations (estimation, prediction, test,...) for OLS